git-moss/ConvertWithMoss/README.md

 * Add filter: Adds a low pass filter and creates a cutoff and resonance knob for it.
 * Add reverb: Adds a reverb effect and  creates two parameter knobs for it.

+### Akai MPC Keygroups

+A MPC Keygroup is stored in a folder.
+It contains a description file (.xpm) and the sample files (.WAV).
+This format has some restrictions since it is based on a pad oriented workflow:

+* Only up to 4 velocity layers are supported.
+An error is displayed if the source multisample does contain more.
+* All velocity layers must contains the same number of samples covering the same keyranges.
+Otherwise, an error is displayed.

 # Changes

+## 3.0

+* New: Added writing of Akai MPC Keygroup files.

 ## 2.2.0